ubuntu/authd/docs/howto/use-with-nfs.md

 # Using authd with NFS

-The UIDs and GIDs assigned to users and groups by authd are unique to each machine.
+The user identifiers (UIDs) and group identifiers (GIDs) assigned by authd are unique to each machine.
 This means that when using authd with NFS, the UIDs and GIDs of users and groups on the NFS server will not match those on the client machines, which leads to permission issues.

 To avoid these issues, you can use NFS with ID mapping and Kerberos.
-This ensures that the UIDs and GIDs of users and groups are mapped correctly across all machines.
+This ensures that the UIDs and GIDs are mapped correctly across all machines.

-## Setting Up NFS with IDMAP and Kerberos
+## Setting up NFS with IDMAP and Kerberos

 This guide will walk you through setting up an NFS server with ID mapping and Kerberos authentication.
-The user `alice` will be able to access a shared directory on the server from a client machine.
+After following the steps outlined below, the user `alice` will be able to access a shared directory on the server from a client machine.

 ---

-### Steps for the Server
+### Steps for the server

-#### Step 1: Install Required Packages
+#### Step 1: Install required packages

-1. **Install Packages:**
+1. **Install packages:**
    On the NFS server, run:
    ```bash
    sudo apt install -y nfs-kernel-server nfs-common rpcbind krb5-user krb5-admin-server krb5-kdc
    ```

-2. **Handle Kerberos Configuration Prompts:**
+2. **Handle Kerberos configuration prompts:**
    During the installation of `krb5-user`, you will be prompted to provide configuration details for Kerberos.
 Here's what to enter:

    - **Default Kerberos version 5 realm:**